-Dennis Sobolev is a literary scholar and writer, Associate Professor at the Department of Hebrew and Comparative Literature, and the BA Honors Program at the University of Haifa.
-His academic interests include cultural theory, philosophical approaches to literature, metaphor and allegory, Victorian and Modernist poetry, religious literature, the literatures of the Jewish diaspora and interculturality.
+Dennis Sobolev is a literary scholar and writer, Associate Professor at the Department of Hebrew and Comparative Literature at the University of Haifa.
+His academic interests include cultural theory, philosophical approaches to literature, phenomenology, metaphor and allegory, Victorian and Modernist poetry, religious literature, allegorical science fiction, the literatures of the Jewish diaspora, and interculturality.